Niobrara first county since October to be COVID-free

-The Wyoming Department of Health, in its daily coronavirus update, reported 156 new laboratory-confirmed cases of COVID-19 and eight new probable cases.
+The Wyoming Department of Health, in its daily coronavirus update, reported 156 new laboratory-confirmed cases of coronavirus and eight new probable cases.

 However, at the same time, the number of new reports of recoveries among those with either confirmed or probable cases grew by 437 since Sunday, leaving the state with 1,483 active cases, a decline of 273.